maurofokker/spring-security-demo/README.md

 }
 ```
 ## Remember me flow with spring security
+* Logical flow
+1. User request use `RememberMeAuthenticationFilter`
+2. if `check cookie` is ok then go to next step `decode cookie` else go to next filter
+3. if `decode cookie` is ok then go to next step `validate cookie` else throw exception
+4. if `validate cookie` is ok then go to next step `check user account` else throw exception
+5. if `check user account` is ok then `create authentication token` and go to next filter

 ### Basic configuration
 * Backend configuration in `configure(HttpSecurity http)` method
 ```java